SciML/PreallocationTools.jl/README.md

 Note that `LazyBufferCache` does cause a dynamic dispatch, though it is type-stable.
 This gives it a ~100ns overhead, and thus on very small problems it can reduce performance, but for any sufficiently sized calculation (e.g. >20 ODEs) this may not be even measurable.
+The upside of `LazyBufferCache` is that the user does not have to worry about potential issues with chunk sizes and such: `LazyBufferCache` is much easier!

 ### Example